 - Factory taped seams with 1800mm coating.

-For it’s ease of use, decent weight, great design and durability, I highly recommend the Trail Ridge 6 for $399.99 at Kelty, to any family campers.
+For its ease of use, decent weight, great design, and durability, I highly recommend the Trail Ridge 6 from Kelty,to any family campers.